AnthonyOlijnyk/Docker-GUI/README.md

 # Docker-GUI
-A GUI that has certain docker functionalities as well as some medical volume and file management functions.
+A GUI that has certain docker functionalities (like pulling, running, removing) as well as some medical volume and file management functions.